About This Project

 We apply these principles to periodically publish articles on mundane astrology — the analysis of world events, geopolitical cycles, and collective phenomena through the lens of Taoist celestial observation.

-And we engage with the philosophical foundations of Taoism that give these practices their coherence and meaning — the understanding that heaven, earth, and human activity are not separate domains but expressions of a single integrated pattern that can be observed, understood, and harmonized with.
+We examine the deep relationship between Taoist astrology and other Taoist traditions and practices, and we engage with the philosophical foundations that give these practices their coherence and meaning — the understanding that heaven, earth, and human activity are not separate domains but expressions of a single integrated pattern that can be observed, understood, and harmonized with.

 We present these materials with a Western audience in mind — ideally someone with some basic understanding of astrology, though this is not a requirement.
 No ability to read classical Chinese texts is needed.